Experienced Atlantic City Defense Attorney Fights Assault by Auto Charges

 Second Degree: If the driver causes serious bodily injury in a school zone or driving through a school crossing as a result of driving while intoxicated (DWI).
 A second degree crime is punishable by five to 10 years in prison and a fine of up to $150,000.

-Call John W. Tumelty Today for a Free Consultation with an Experienced Atlantic City NJ Criminal Defense Lawyer
+Call John W. Tumelty Today for a Free Consultation with an Experienced Atlantic County Criminal Defense Lawyer

 If you or someone you love is charged with aggravated assault by auto, don’t face the charges alone.
 John W. Tumelty can help you.
 He is a former NJ deputy attorney general and former assistant prosecutor with the Atlantic County Prosecutor’s Office.
 For the past three decades, he has been prosecuting and defending people charged with various types of aggravated assault and other criminal offenses in South Jersey including Brigantine, Margate, Ventnor, Longport, Atlantic and Cape May counties.

 Mr. Tumelty understands both how to defend auto-related charges, including DWI/DUI.
 Due to his experience as a prosecutor, he knows the strategies the State will use and can use that knowledge on your behalf.
 He has successfully defended charges of assault by auto and many others for over 30 years.
 Mr. Tumelty is focused on protecting the rights and interests of his clients.
-Contact him now for a free consultation by phone or at any of his three offices in Atlantic City, Marmora or Somers Point.
+Contact him now for a free consultation by phone or at any of his three offices in Atlantic City or Marmora, NJ.
 He is available 24 hours a day, seven days a week at 609.385.4010.